 For a long while I wondered how this could be.

-When it was cut down, it had no leaves left, no branches at all.
+After the tree surgeons pruned it down, it had no leaves left, no branches at all.
 It looked a goner.
 How could it grow into a thriving tree again?

 I thought I knew... but now I'm sure.